 Keeping a job is hard.
 I am lucky to be able to be home on our small farm raising kids and animals while homeschooling.
 Some days I must take it slower than others.
 I have a very specific diet I follow and cannot stray from it without my sickness getting worse.
 I am medication and surgery free for a few years now.
 I am going to be 33, am pursuing two bachelor’s degrees, and simply refuse to let my life go to waste because of medical issues.

 I write this in hopes of letting others know, life can and does get better if you are willing to fight for it.
 Finding gratitude for my wonderful life saves me over and over again.
 To anyone suffering in any way, hold on.
 Keep fighting.
 There are people who believe you, understand you, and want to help you.
 Find those people and try to enjoy your life.
 Pain has robbed me of so much, but I won’t let it rob me of my passion for living.”

-This story was submitted to Love What Matters by Monique Nash of Farmington Hills, Michigan.
+This story was submitted to Love What Matters by a woman who wishes to remain anonymous.
 You can follow her journey on her blog here.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.